jared-richard-clarke/student/notes/parser-combinators/parser-improved/consumer-based.md

             []     -> Empty (Error
                           (Msg pos "end of input" []))

+{-
+  "<|>" computes the dynamic first set by merging the error messages of two "Empty" alternatives, regardless of their reply value.
+Whenever both alternatives do not consume input, both of them contribute to the possible causes of failure.
+Even when the second succeeds, the first alternative should propagate its error messages into the "Ok" reply.
+-}
 (<|>) :: Parser a -> Parser a -> Parser a
 p <|> q =
     \state ->